AM1007/goit-js-hw-14/README.md

 3. Will add the `item` class to the element.
 4. After that, it will insert all `<li>` in one operation into the `ul#ingredients` list.

-### Task 3

-Write a script to create a gallery and display an array of data on the display.
-HTML list ul.gallery.

 ---

 ### Task 3